P. S. Harrison

-P. S. Harrison (March 23, 1880 — 22 October 1966), known popularly as Pete Harrison, founded the motion picture trade journal, Harrison's Reports, which was published weekly from 1919 until 1962.
+P. S. Harrison (March 23,1880 – October 22, 1966), known popularly as Pete Harrison, founded the motion picture trade journal, Harrison's Reports, which was published weekly from 1919 until 1962.
 Until the late 1950s, he was the publisher and chief reviewer.

 Early years

 Born as Petros Spallios in Turkey of Greek ethnicity.
 Working as a stoker, he jumped ship in New York in 1903.
 In Long Beach, California, he worked as a projectionist, and managed a nickelodeon.
 In 1918, he became a film reviewer for Motion Picture News with a column titled Harrison's Exhibitor Reviews.

 Harrison's Reports

-In 1919, he founded Harrison's Reports which was published weekly from 5 July 1919 until 11 August 1962.
+In 1919, he founded Harrison's Reports which was published weekly from July 5, 1919 until August 11, 1962.
 Until the 1950s, he may have been its sole writer and reviewer (except for one review in 1943; see below).

 From beginning to end, Harrison's Reports did not accept film advertising, leaving Harrison free to discuss subjects other trade periodicals would not report.
 Often he would advise, "It is a clean picture", meaning no subject matter relating to sex.
 From his editorials, it is clear he believed "dirty" movies were bad for the movie business.
 He took a strong stand against the practice that later became known as "product placement" that is, brand names appearing in movies.
 From the late 1940s through the early 1950s, his editorials also took on a strong anti-communist stance.

 In the 1950s, cable TV made its first appearance, and Harrison approved efforts by theater owners to make it illegal.

 In the late 1950s Harrison sold control to Al Picoult, who became managing editor.
 Picoult also became publisher and sold the paper in June 1959 to individuals associated with exhibitor, Allied States, which the paper had been close to and supported for many years.
 Harrison still retained an interest.

 In July 1959, David Martin took over from Harrison as the new editor, with Harrison retiring.

 In 1962, Harrison was still publishing film reviews in a publication called Harrison’s Hollywood Reviews but ceased due to health issues.